Import CSV to Airtable

 </script>

-🎯 Benefits of using CSVBox:
+Benefits of using CSVBox:

 • Live field mapping UI for non-technical users

-• Header + row validation, before upload
+• Header and row validation before upload

-• Inline error correction
+• Inline error correction and preview to reduce dirty data

-• Sends clean data directly to Airtable
+• Sends cleaned data directly to Airtable (no backend required)

 Top CSV Import Challenges — and How to Solve Them